achoosen/achoosen.github.io/_posts/2023-12-23-Numbers without even digits.md

 4+40+25+1=70
 $$

-So the percentage of numbers without even digits are...
+So the percentage of numbers without even digits is...

 $$
 \dfrac{100-70}{100}=\dfrac{30}{100}